 We aim to create sustainable relationships that will stand the test of time.
 At GFS, we want to go beyond transactional acts of service and focus on thinking deeply about the relationships we are cultivating.

-It’s important to important to acknowledge that we all have different facets of our identities.
+It’s important to acknowledge that we all have different facets of our identities.
 Just as important is cultivating our common humanity, which is the universal backdrop across our differences.
 Community Involvement at GFS teaches that it’s crucial to reach out to one another and share our stories in order to build a more empathetic world.